primevprotocol/docs-builder-boost/src/routes/docs/[...2]Providers/[...6]writingsearcherdocs/+page.md

 The Authentication Token is similar to Flashbots Authentication Token [here](https://docs.flashbots.net/flashbots-auction/searchers/advanced/rpc-endpoint#authentication), but with a fixed payload of the builder address.

-The Authentication is passed in as a header: X-Primev-Signature, however instead of signing an arbitrary payload, the signature is made for **our builder address**, your searcher address is passed as the prefix: `<Searcher Address>:<Signature(Builder Address)>`
+The Authentication is passed in as a header: X-Primev-Signature, however instead of signing an arbitrary payload, the signature is made for **your target builder address**, your consumers wallet address is passed as the prefix: `<User Address>:<Signature(Builder Address)>`

 Here is a go snippet to construct the token for our service: